ellenycc/travelog/README.md

-# travelog
+# Travelog

-Travelog is a social travel website that allows users to share their travel tips, hiddem gems in their favourite cities or recommendations.
-Key features include:
+Travelog is a social travel platform for people to share their travelling experiences, document their journeys, and explore posts from other users.
+It is built with Django and PostgreSQL, and deployed on DigitalOcean App Platform.

-- Users can create and update their profile
+### Key features

+- User authentication (registration, login, logout)
+- Create, edit, and delete travel posts
+- Upload images with posts
+- Follow other users
+- View posts from other users
+- Add posts to reading list
-- Users can create and update blog posts, share posts via social media
+- Share posts on social media
-- Users can save posts to read later
+- Comment on blog posts

-- Users can view the profiles of other travellers and follow them
-- Users can view the latest or most commented posts
+### Tech Stack

+- Backend: Django, PostgreSQL
+- Frontend: Bootstrap, HTML, CSS, JavaScript
+- Deployment: DigitalOcean App Platform, Docker

 ### Visit The Website
 [Travelog](https://django-blog-3a3v3.ondigitalocean.app/)